Day 2: Information Gathering & Scanning

 - Basic Scan:

-Identifies technologies onwhatweb http://example.com
+Identifies technologies onwhatweb http://example.comexample.com. - Aggressive Scan:

-Performs a deeper analysis for detailed results.whatweb -a 3 http://example.com
+Performs a deeper analysis for detailed results.whatweb -a 3 http://example.com - Output to File:

-Saves results to a text file.whatweb http://example.com -o whatweb_results.txt
+Saves results to a text file.whatweb http://example.com -o whatweb_results.txt - JSON Output:

 Exports results in JSON format.whatweb http://example.com --log-json=whatweb_results.json

-in aggressive mode and analyze the detected technologies.
+Task: Run WhatWeb against http://example.com and http://localhost/dvwa in aggressive mode and analyze the detected technologies.

 Wappalyzer